 Next, unless you live alone in a large, empty palace, you will probably want to minimize the noise you generate.
 The best way to do this is by spending more money for a quieter machine.
 But whatever you end up buying, a good way to minimize noise is to place your training setup on a yoga mat or similar mat.
 This will soak up some of the noise, and also catch the sweat that is gong to be dripping off of you!
-If you want something tougher than a yoga mat, it is possible to buy a mat that is designed for indoor trainers to stand on, such as this one by Kinetic.
+If you want something tougher than a yoga mat, it is possible to buy a mat that is designed for indoor trainers to stand on, such as this very highly rated and affordable mat.

 A Fan to Keep You Cool